 - Store trash in rodent-proof containers, and clean the containers often.

-- Dispose of garbage on a regular basis.
+- Dispose of garbage regularly.

 - Make sure doors and windows have tightfitting screens.

-Diagnosing specific viral hemorrhagic fevers in the first few days of illness can be difficult because the initial signs and symptoms — high fever, muscle aches, headaches and extreme fatigue — are common to many other diseases.
+Diagnosing specific viral hemorrhagic fevers in the first few days of illness can be difficult because the early signs and symptoms — high fever, muscle aches, headaches and extreme fatigue — are common to many other diseases.

 Surgical and other procedures